mia-platform/crud-service/docs/10_Overview_and_Usage.md

 ### Expose a CRUD Service

 :::warning
 CRUD must **not** be exposed directly to the Internet.
 It must **always** be protected by the API Gateway or a BFF.
-We suggest that you protect the CRUD OSS service with an API Gateway even when it is used as a standalone component in your system and not to expose it directly to your front-end applications.
+In [Mia-Platform Console](/development_suite/overview-dev-suite.md) these security measures are already in place and the service is protected.
+If you use the [CRUD Service OSS](https://github.com/mia-platform/crud-service) we suggest that you protect it with an API Gateway even when it is used as a standalone component in your system and not to expose it directly to your front-end applications.
 :::

 ### API Key